gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

   ...
   ...
   ```
-#### 7. Untill now you are in in the login node, now its time to do the dry run test
+#### 7. Until now you are in the login node, now its time to do the dry run test
-- 7.1 Reserve the interactive mode for running/testing CUDA applications
+- 7.1 Reserve the interactive node for running/testing CUDA applications
   ```
   $ salloc -A p200117 --res training_part1 --partition=gpu --qos default N 1 -t 01:00:00
   ```